warp143/CryptoMY/README.md

 ### Build instructions

-Graft Network uses the CMake build system and a top-level [Makefile](Makefile) that invokes cmake commands as needed.
+CryptoMy Network uses the CMake build system and a top-level [Makefile](Makefile) that invokes cmake commands as needed.

 #### On Linux and OS X